Nidhi Mahendra, Ph.D., CCC-SLP

-My primary research interests are in the cognitive and communicative changes that result from healthy aging, mild cognitive impairment (MCI), dementia and aphasia.
-My research aims to precisely document spared and impaired language and memory abilities in older adults, persons with MCI, dementia and aphasia.
-A related goal of this research is to better design clinical interventions that promote cognitive and communicative wellness and quality of life of persons with dementia and aphasia.
-As a bilingual speech-language pathologist, I am passionate about multicultural issues affecting speech-language pathology services and health care services at large.
+My primary research interest is in the cognitive and communicative changes that result from healthy aging, mild cognitive impairment (MCI), dementia and aphasia.
+My research aims to precisely document spared and impaired language and memory abilities in persons with MCI, dementia and aphasia.
+A related goal of this research is to better design clinical interventions that promote cognitive and communicative wellness and quality of life for older adults with neurologic disease or impairments.
+As a multilingual speech-language pathologist, I am passionate about diversity issues infuencing the delivery of speech-language pathology services and health care services at large.
 As an educator, I am committed to the high-impact practices of service learning and research participation for enhancing student learning outcomes.

 My research interests are in two broad areas:

 Topics of interest: Cognition and linguistic communication in healthy adults, adults with mild cognitive impairment (MCI), dementia and aphasia; use of everyday technology to deliver evidence-based interventions; novel approaches to assessment; palliiative care and quality of life in dementia.

-My research has been funded internally by California State University East Bay and externally by the Alzheimer's Association (www.alz.org), and the Masonic Homes of California (www.masonichome.org).
+My research has been funded by California State University East Bay and externally by the Alzheimer's Association (www.alz.org) and the Masonic Homes of California (www.masonichome.org).
 Current work focuses on:

 - Variables influencing episodic memory performance in healthy older adults and persons with dementia